-A transfer of financial instruments, such as stocks, involves 3 processes:
+Any transfer of financial instruments, such as stocks, in the primary or secondary markets involves 3 processes:

 Execution is the transaction whereby the seller agrees to sell and the buyer agrees to buy a security in a legally enforceable transaction.
-Thereafter, all the processes that lead up to settlement is referred to as clearing, such as recording the transaction.
+All processes leading to settlement is called clearing, such as recording the transaction.
 Settlement is the actual exchange of money, or some other value, for the securities.

 For transferable securities, the clearinghouse aggregates the trades from each of its members and nets out the transactions for the trading day.
 At the end of the trading day, only net payments and securities are exchanged between the members of the clearinghouse.
 For options and futures and other types of cleared derivatives, the clearinghouse acts as a counterparty to both the buyer and the seller, so that transactions can be guaranteed, thereby virtually eliminating counterparty risk.
 Additionally, the clearinghouse records all transactions by its members, providing useful statistics, as well as allowing regulatory oversight of the transactions.